marick/ecto-test-dsl-guide/README.md

 ```

+Nested arrays and maps are also stringified.

 You don't normally work with an example's params explicitly.
+Indeed,
-Indeed, you typically only refer to a specific example when it's failing.
-A single test file \(I call it `all_examples_test.ex` \) tries all the examples.
+you typically only refer to a specific example when it's failing.
+A
+single test file \(I call it `all_examples_test.ex` \) tries all the
+examples.
 Its key line is this:

 ```elixir
   check_examples_in_files("test/*/*examples.ex")
 ```

-That generates an ExUnit `test` for each example. \(That way, a failure in one example doesn't prevent other examples from being checked.
-Further, examples are isolated from each other using the usual `Ecto.Adapters.SQL.Sandbox` mechanism.\)
+That generates an ExUnit `test` for each example. \(That way, a
+failure in one example doesn't prevent other examples from being
+checked.
+Further, examples are isolated from each other using the
+usual `Ecto.Adapters.SQL.Sandbox` mechanism.\)

 Checking `:bossie` means: